RPA Automation for Small Business: A 2024 Beginner’s Guide

 3. Power Automate (Microsoft Power Platform)

 If your small business is already invested in the Microsoft ecosystem (Office 365, Dynamics 365), Power Automate is a compelling option.
-It seamlessly integrates with other Microsoft products and offers a user-friendly interface for creating automated workflows.
+It integrates with other Microsoft products and offers a user-friendly interface for creating automated workflows.
 Power Automate is a great option especially for small businesses who rely on Microsoft’s Office 365 Suite.

 Key Features: